PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

 We provide two versions of the application as pre-built Docker images from GitHub Container Registry (GHCR):

-*   `latest-full`: A comprehensive image with all models pre-installed for immediate, full functionality. (~2.7 GB download size)
+*   `latest-full`: An image with all models pre-installed for immediate, full functionality. (~2.7 GB download size)
 *   `latest-slim`: A lightweight image that does not pre-install the Stanford NLP, VietOCR,  EasyOCR and Gemma models.
 These will be downloaded on their first use, which may cause an initial delay. (~1 GB download size)

 ### **Prerequisites**